zachvalenta/jvns.ca/content/post/2018-09-30-some-possible-career-goals.markdown

-So it feels pretty useful to me to write down these things and think "do I really want to work at FANCY_COMPANY? would that feel good? do I care about working at a nonprofit? do I want to learn how to build software products that lots of people use? do I want to work on an application that serves a million requests per second?"
+So it feels pretty useful to me to write down these things and think "do I really want to work at FANCY_COMPANY? would that feel good? do I care about working at a nonprofit? do I want to learn how to build software products that lots of people use? do I want to work on an application that serves a million requests per second?
+When I accomplished that goal in the past, did it actually feel meaningful, or did I not really care?"